360trev/ME7RomTool_Ferrari/README.md

    This version illustrates how to identify code segments, variables and data table areas directly within a firmware image that 'move around' due to conditional compilation and absolute addressing modes of the resultant machine code between different firmware versions and builds.
+The code explicitly supports both 512kbyte and 1Mb rom images despite Ferrari roms only being 512kbytes.
+I note it works with Alfa and Volvo roms for the checksumming in the tests I've done so far (again down to the unique way I identify the variables and tables.)...

    The basic approach is to identify the code block sequences (which are common) and then extract from the machine code itself the offsets to either a variable,